Perfect Baked French Toast

 Can I make baked French Toast in advance?

 Absolutely!
 You can dry out the bread and prepare the custard mixture a couple days in advance and then mix the two together and bake (just keep the custard covered in the refrigerator).
-Or you can follow our recipe all the way up to adding the custard mixture to the bread in the casserole dish, cover, refrigerate overnight, and then bake the next day.
+Or you can follow our recipe up to adding the custard mixture to the bread in the casserole dish, cover, refrigerate overnight, and then bake the next day.
 Leftover French toast stores pretty well, too.
 Simply reheat in the microwave or oven.

 Can I freeze baked French Toast?